-The Certificate in Philosophy provides an intermediate-level understanding of philosophy to non-majors and nonminors.
+The Certificate in Philosophy provides an intermediate-level understanding of philosophy to non-majors and non-minors.
 It may complement the student's major and/or to demonstrate and receive recognition for some concentration in the discipline.
-It will require three courses, two in specified introductory level courses (Phil 127, 137), and one additional philosophy course the student selects.

-Two Required Courses:
+Required Plant Both the follow hilosophy courses: owing

-PHIL 127 3 CH Introduction to Philosophy
+PHIL 127 Introduction to Philosophy 3 CH

-PHIL 137 3 CH Critical Thinking
+PHIL 137 Critical Thinking 3 CH

-One Elective Course:

-Any additional course offered in the Philosophy Department
+One Electiv Any addition e Course: al course offered in the Philosophy Department

+PHIL PHIL Elective 1 3 CH

+TOTAL: 9 CH

 PHIL 127 - Introduction to Philosophy (3.0 CH) An introduction to philosophy through a study of selected problems.
-Attention is given to problems concerning God and evil, free will and determinism, moral judgments, and knowledge and skepticism.
+Attention is given to problems concerning good and evil, free will and determinism, moral judgments, and knowledge and skepticism.
 Suitable for non-major.
+Offered every semester.